 The park features a playground, sports field, tennis court, junior pool, a one-mile walking trail, an indoor gym, shelter, picnic tables, and sand volleyball courts.
 Programs at the community center include arts and crafts, dance classes, preschool programming, social activities, holiday and special events, an open gym, and youth day camp.
 Located on 41st Street between Harvard and Yale.

 Located at 21st and Peoria next to the Tulsa Garden Center and Tulsa Historical Society.
 Woodward Park is a Tulsa favorite.
 There are park benches, picnic tables, swings, a covered gazebo and many walking trails winding through a variety of beautiful trees and flowers.
 The Tulsa Rose Garden is just south of the park, with beautiful flowers in bloom for families to enjoy in the springtime.
-You’ll also find the Linnaeus Teaching Garden, where well-trained volunteers share their knowledge and love of gardening, free of charge, to the public.
-Plus, there are activities for children located inside Linnaeus Teaching Garden’s barn, including nature-themed puzzles and books.
+You’ll also find The Teaching Garden, where well-trained volunteers share their knowledge and love of gardening, free of charge, to the public.
+Plus, there are activities for children located inside The Teaching Garden’s barn, including nature-themed puzzles and books.